my-language-skills/all-in-one-metadata/README.md

 ### 0.17
 Improved database interaction and options storing, which decreases overhead of database entries by tens of times and also improves plugin performance. **Since this moment in order for plugin to work properly**, install this version of a plugin, delete it from plugins page (**IMPORTANT!
 Not manually via FTP**) so that your database get cleaned from entries of elder versions of a plugin and install it again.

-### 0.16
-Plugin now properly uninstalls itself, no remaining data in database is kept after uninstalling.
-In order for users to see how plugin works without requiring initial setting, we have added some enabled options out-of-the-box in order to see how actually plugin works.
-The predefined options can be disabled after activation.
-Schema location options now stays more logical, multisite control setting is also supported from this moment.

-### 0.13
-Plugin now is much more efficient wasting less memory on the server as the engine file had improvements.
-The plugin had many improvements on both the visual interface and the engine.
-The user experience has improved as we are saving the tabs that were used before reloading the settings page.
-Many new types were added along with improvements on how the type requires parent properties.
-Now the external vocabularies along with the educational vocabulary are fully implemented.
-The admin and the super admin can simply clone properties without having to enable types manually on site/posts/chapters.
-Another handy feature is the clear and disable feature on overwritten properties.
-For the educational vocabulary the plugin now is accepting data from a secondary addon plugin named Isced Fields.

-### 0.12
-Added Organization Parent and Types

-### 0.11
-Administrator can overwrite Chapter and Post property values from Book-Info and Site-Meta.The administrator can populate type property values in all chapters or posts.
-This is done by selecting the toPost or toChapter option on a property of any type from the Site-Meta tab of the settings

-### 0.10
-Code rewriting for optimisation.
-All the types inherit as classes from a base class called type.
-The creation of new types is way simpler and faster.
-Each property for each level and each type can be enabled and disabled.
-Dublin core and Coins vocabularies were added, also the schema types now can be filtered by parent.

-### 0.9
-Code rewriting for optimisation.
-Introduced new types and new file system.
-Plugin works independently of pressbooks.
-Importing and exporting for pressbooks is fixed.

-### 0.8.1
-To use google scholar.
-To extend metadata for an integration of the content.

-### 0.8
-Rewriting of the plugin and integration with Custom Metadata Manager for WordPress.

-### 0.7
-To use google scholar.
-To extend metadata for an integration of the content.

-### 0.6
-Reviw the Site/root metadata and Documentation

-### 0.5
-Review the custom post metadata.

-### 0.4
-Review the Site metadata.

-### 0.3
-To adapt the plugin to PressBooks.

-### 0.2
-To make the current old plugin work.

-### 0.1
-To use an old version as the start point.

 ## Credits